davidmiller/pony-mode/README.rst

 * run manage commands in interactive buffer
 * Buildout integration
 * Generate TAGS table for project to enable quick navigation
+* Jump to template at point or from editing view [C-c C-d g t]

 Fabric Integration
 ------------------